-Travelling a scenic route from Nelson to Kaikoura is such a beautiful drive.
-For sheer drama and beauty, the Kaikoura Ranges must seriously rival The Remarkables in Queenstown.
-Recently, we took the SH1 Road via sunny Nelson – through the wine country of Blenheim and onto Kaikoura.
-This is a spectacular scenic route in the South Island and on a crisp winter’s day it’s magic!
+Travelling the scenic route from Nelson to Kaikoura is easily one of the most beautiful.
+For sheer drama and beauty, the Kaikoura Ranges honestly rival The Remarkables in Queenstown.
+The best part?
+You’re far more likely to have it all to yourself!
+We took the SH1 Road via sunny Nelson – through the wine country of Blenheim and then onto Kaikoura.
+This is a spectacular scenic route through the South Island that you should definitely work into your trip!

-Just 40 minutes out of Kaikoura, do dtop at the The Store in Kekerengu.
-The Store is a destination in itself – with a large restaurant designed with sloping cathedral ceilings.
-In winter, the open fire will warm your heart.
-You also get wonderful views from the restaurant.
+Just 40 minutes out of Kaikoura, we highly recommend shopping at The Store in Kekerengu.
+The Store really is a destination in itself – with a large restaurant designed with sloping cathedral ceilings.
+In winter, the open fire will warm you from head to toe!
+You also get wonderful views from the restaurant over the coastline.

 Once you finish eating, head down to the beach behind The Store (takes only seconds).
 Here, you’ll find your own solitude – there’s plenty to be had in this region!